 In my search for beautiful sights and secret spots around Sydney, I never seem to run out of places to visit.
-The Sydney headlands and national parks are a safe source of isolation, nature and gorgeous views.
+The Sydney headlands and national parks are a safe source of isolation, nature and gorgeous views, and they’re free.
 My latest solo expedition took me to West Head Lookout, in the north of Ku-Ring-Gai Chase National Park.
 Because the weather was beautiful and I had a bit of time on my hands, I made it a day trip and lunch date with a friend.
 As a result, I found 4 beautiful spots on the way to West Head Lookout.

 West Head Lookout